What do I do if I think I was exposed to coronavirus?

 Respiratory swabs (nose and throat) are collected by a health care provider and sent to a private laboratory or one of the state public health laboratories for COVID-19 testing.

-For information regarding your test, contact the provider/facility that ordered and/or collected the test.
-The COVID-19 Call Center cannot provide results, tell you exactly when or how you’ll get your results, or expedite results.
+The amount of time it takes to get your test results back varies.
+For information regarding your test, contact the testing facility that ordered or collected the test.
+The COVID-19 Call Center cannot provide results, or provide a status update.

 Contact tracing is a disease control measure.
 Public health professionals work with patients to develop a list of everyone they have been in close contact with during a certain period.
 The staff will then contact those people to let them know about their possible exposure so that they can take proper precautions.